jemissik/fetch3_nhl/docs/optimization.rst

 To run an optimization, ``cd`` into the ``optimize`` directory, then run::

       python run_optimization.py --config_path /Users/jmissik/Desktop/fetch_opt/umbs_optimization_config.yml

+Outputs will be saved in a folder inside the ``working_dir`` you specified, labeled with the experiment name and timestamp of the optimization run.

 .. note::
     Replace the paths and filenames in this example with the actual paths and files you are using.